Menu

 Please see the English Policy below for more information about writing.

 Early Years pupils access a similar approach at their level which builds their understanding of vocabulary and increases their sentence structure.
+There is a strong focus on oral retelling in the early years.

 Spelling, Punctuation and Grammar (SPaG):